 Despite the complexity and diversity of those genes, recent advances in genotyping have led to the discovery of at least 16 more genes (other than HLA) associated with susceptibility to multiple sclerosis .

 Genome-wide association studies have found 52 risk alleles associated with the development of multiple sclerosis (HLA-DRb1 gene is the strongest correlation) .

 - HLA-DRB1*1501 – rs3135388 A allele: This gene is the strongest genetic factor tied to multiple sclerosis.
-This gene is involved in the recognition of foreign material and pathogens by the immune system [15, 16].
+This gene is involved in the recognition of foreign material and pathogens by the immune system [14, 15].

-- IL7R – rs6897932 allele: This gene is associated with patients who have developed progressive multiple sclerosis.
-This gene may potentially not be the cause of the disease but acts a determining factor for the course of the disease .
+- IL7R – rs6897932 allele: This gene is associated with patients who have developed progressive MS, so it may be a factor for the course of the disease .

 - CLEC16A gene2: This gene is excessively expressed in multiple sclerosis patients.
-It also has been described as a controller for the previously mentioned HLA class II producing gene in a large genetic pathway [19, 20].
+It also has been described as a controller for the previously mentioned HLA class II producing gene in a large genetic pathway [18, 19].

 - SOCS1 gene: This gene suppresses the autoimmune responses (cytokines)of the human body, and an absence of the gene leads directly to inflammation.
-This is because SOCS1 is a key regulator of cytokine transmission and is correlated with both the CLEC16A gene and the DEXI gene [23, 24].
+This is because SOCS1 is a key regulator of cytokine transmission and is correlated with both the CLEC16A gene and the DEXI gene [22, 23].